 We’ve all heard stories about the dangers of elderly drivers.
 A senior woman accidentally hits the accelerator instead of the brake pedal and crashes into a building.
 A 90-year-old man backs his Cadillac onto a sidewalk and hits 10 people.
 Not only can an unsafe driver kill or injure themselves while on the road, but they can also seriously endanger other drivers and pedestrians.

 Driving helps older adults stay mobile and independent, but the risk of being injured or killed in a motor vehicle crash increases as people age.
 According to statistics from the National Highway Traffic Safety Administration (NHTSA), older drivers are more likely than younger ones to be involved in car accidents.
-In fact, approximately 500 older Americans are injured every day in crashes.
+In fact, 2017 data collected by the Centers for Disease Control and Prevention (CDC) reveal that approximately 20 older adults are killed and an additional 700 are injured in motor vehicle crashes each day.
 For these reasons, it is imperative for families to keep a close eye on their aging loved ones’ driving abilities and habits.

 Warning Signs That a Senior Is an Unsafe Driver